-☐ Hearing aid with Bluetooth®
+Hearing aid with Bluetooth

-If your hearing aid has Bluetooth® connection, you will be able to adjust the environmental sounds in a program with Tinnitus SoundSupport with EasyControl-A or SoundClip-A.
+If your hearing aid has Bluetooth connection, you will be able to adjust the environmental sounds in a program with Tinnitus SoundSupport with Remote Control 3.0 or ConnectClip.

-EasyControl-A app for iPhone, iPad, iPod touch, and AndroidTM devices offers the possibility to adjust both the environmental sound and the Tinnitus SoundSupport in each program directly from the app.
+Oticon ON App for iPhone, iPad, iPod touch, and AndroidTM devices offers the possibility to adjust both the environmental sound and the Tinnitus SoundSupport in each program directly from the app.